 University Police Department Services

-In an effort to provide a greater level of service to the College, the University Police Department will make availabe for use by the campus community and visitors, a portable Schumacher Instant Power Vehicle Jump Starter.
-The portable unit alleviates the need for a second vehicle and offers safeguards in the process of dealing with a dead vehicle’s battery.
+The University Police Department can provide, for use by the campus community and visitors, a portable vehicle jump starter.
+The portable unit alleviates the need for a second vehicle.
+It also offers safeguards in the process of dealing with a vehicle’s dead battery.

-Operation Identification is a state-wide effort to discourage burglary and theft by engraving personal property with an easily traced identification number (within the United States and Canada).
+Operation Identification is a state-wide effort to discourage burglary and theft by engraving personal property with an identification number.
+These numbers are easily traceable within the United States and Canada.
 In the event a belonging is lost or stolen, the identification number can be traced back to you.
-If you would like to have your personal property engraved with a personal identification number, please contact the University Police Department at (585) 245-5651.
+If you would like to use this service, please contact the University Police Department at (585) 245-5651.

-The blue light emergency phone system is a safety measure that is available to anyone who feels they are in danger.
-There are over seventy blue light emergency telephones on campus linked to the University Police Department.
-The telephones are easily recognized in parking lots, on residence hall buildings, and along roadways.
-If an emergency exists, activate the emergency contact button and talk to the University Police dispatcher.
+The blue light emergency phone system is a safety measure available to anyone who feels they are in danger.
+There are over seventy blue light phones on campus linked directly to the University Police Department.
+The telephones are easily recognized in parking lots, on residence hall buildings and along roadways.
+In an emergency, activate the emergency contact button to talk to the University Police Department.
 A University Police Officer will respond to the location where the call was made.
-If you feel unsafe about remaining in that location, continue to activate blue light emergency phones as you move to another location.
+If you feel unsafe remaining at that location, activate blue light emergency phones as you move to another location.